YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 to make the class as relocatable as possible.
 However, traditional paths referencing the final schema tree are supported.

-A class is expected to "export" its class references using the :ref:`classref-stmt`.
-A separate statement is needed for each class instance used in a conceptual reference.
+A c:ref:`uses-class-stmt` is expected to bind all external class references, using the  the :ref:`bind-classref-stmt`.

-A new syntax for a :ref:`class path string` can be used to reference conceptual instances of other classes.
-Each conceptual reference needs its own identifier.
-It is not enough to

 Example: